AntonioLunardi/selenium-whatsapp-client-custom-contact-bot/README.md

 The recomended products are the ones that the royal state angency wants its brokers to focus.

-Due to the WhatsApp frequent updates it is important for the bot to be updated constantly.
+Due to WhatsApp frequent updates it is important for the bot to be updated constantly.